Last updated 2 February 2022

 The most probable end result would be to discourage strong encryption and end-to-end encryption entirely.
-When EARN IT was originally proposed in 2020, the end-to-end messaging service Signal stated they would likely have to move their headquarters outside the US if it passed.
+When EARN IT was originally proposed in 2020, the end-to-end messaging service Signal stated they would likely have to move their headquarters outside the US(new window) if it passed.

 How would EARN IT affect you?

 If you are a Proton user, you will avoid the most harmful effects of EARN IT if it is passed.
 We are a Swiss company, and the data centers Proton Mail uses are all in Switzerland.
 Therefore, we are not subject to US laws.
 Any request from foreign law enforcement needs to be approved by Swiss authorities.

 EARN IT would likely lead to a massive overreaction by internet companies, as they will be incentivized to remove completely legal user content to avoid even the hint of liability.
 Or, as the ACLU said in 2020 in its letter(new window) to the Senate Judiciary Committee, “Even if the speech covered by the law could be restricted without raising constitutional concern, the content moderation practices the companies will deploy to avoid liability risk will sweep far more broadly than the illegal content.”

 If a state takes up the invitation of this law and passes regulations against end-to-end encryption, it will place many American companies, like WhatsApp or Signal in a tough place.
 Do they fight numerous costly court cases, break their encryption, or leave the US?